ShubhamPrakash26/Blog-Backend/README.md

 # Blog Management System

-A comprehensive **Blog Management System** built using **Node.js**, **Express.js**, and **MongoDB**.
+The **Blog Management System** is built using **Node.js**, **Express.js**, and **MongoDB**.
 This system provides a platform for users to manage blogs with features such as user authentication, role-based access control, CRUD operations for blog posts, commenting, and blog approval or rejection workflows.

 ---